statamic/docs/content/collections/docs/relationships.md

   <a href="{{ url }}">{{ title }}</a>
 {{ /get_content }}

-// Or pass the variable that holds it
+// Or pass the variable holding it
 {{ get_content :from="related_id" }}
   <a href="{{ url }}">{{ title }}</a>
 {{ /get_content }}